The Historian

 The Cullinan

-Cleaving yielded nine major diamonds and ninety-six smaller stones.
-The two greatest went to the King: Cullinan I, the 530.20-carat pear-shaped Star of Africa, set in the British royal sceptre in the Tower of London; and Cullinan II, a 317.40-carat cushion, the front stone in the band of the Imperial State Crown.
-The remaining major stones — among them the 94.40-carat Cullinan III, the 63.60-carat Cullinan IV and the 18.80-carat Cullinan V — passed to Queen Mary in 1910 and were set into brooches and the circlet of her crown.
+The division produced nine principal gems and ninety-six lesser ones.
+The two finest were reserved for the Crown.
+Cullinan I, a pear brilliant of 530.20 carats known as the Star of Africa, crowns the Sovereign’s Sceptre kept in the Tower of London; Cullinan II, a cushion of 317.40 carats, sits at the front of the Imperial State Crown.
+A further tier of stones — the 94.40-carat Cullinan III, the 63.60-carat Cullinan IV and the 18.80-carat Cullinan V among them — came to Queen Mary in 1910, who had them mounted in brooches and worked into the circlet of her crown.

 The Blue Hope